SLCGit1/NetworkPrinters/README.md

 - ✅ Windows PowerShell 5.1+
 - ✅ Administrator privileges for printer modification
 - 🚫 Cannot install printers as a standard (non-admin) user — required permissions for Add-Printer, Remove-Printer, and PrintUIEntry
+- ✅ If using Task Scheduler, configure to run at logon with appropriate permissions

 ---